Baptism

 Do Godparents Have to Be Catholic?

 Yes.
-While it is not possible for a non-Catholic to serve as a godparent, a non-Catholic who is a baptized Christian in a protestant denomination may serve as a Christian witness to the Baptism, but the godparent to the Baptism must be Catholic and meet the above requirements since a godparent is above all responsible for the spiritual upbringing of the child.
+While it is not possible for a non-Catholic to serve as a godparent, a non-Catholic who is a baptized Christian in a Protestant denomination may serve as a Christian witness to the Baptism.
+However, the godparent to the Baptism must be Catholic and meet the above requirements since a godparent is, above all, responsible for the child’s spiritual upbringing.
 A non-Catholic could not fulfill this requirement.
-A non-baptized person may not serve as a godparent or as a Christian witness.
+A non-baptized person may not serve as a godparent or Christian witness.

 Do Godparents Have to Be Present at The Baptism?

 Godparents are often from out of town.
-If the godparent is unable to be present on the day of the Baptism, he or she can be represented by proxy.
+If the godparent cannot be present on the day of the Baptism, he or she can be represented by proxy.
 A proxy can be a family member, a friend, or a parishioner who will stand in for the official godparent on the day of the baptism.
-However, even in such cases, the actual godparent must still meet the above requirements including taking a godparent preparation class.
+However, even in such cases, the godparent must still meet the above requirements, including taking a godparent preparation class.

 Do Godparents Have to Take A Baptism Class?